Høgste Breakulen

 Høgste Breakulen is the highest point on the Norwegian glacier Jostedalsbreen.
-It is inside the Jostedalsbreen National Park on the border of the municipalities of Stryn and Luster in Vestland county, Norway.
+It is inside the Jostedalsbreen National Park on the border of Stryn Municipality and Luster Municipality in Vestland county, Norway.
 Lodalskåpa, a nunatak 15 km to the northwest, and Brenibba, another nunatak that is 12 km to the northwest, are both higher than Høgste Breakulen, but they are not covered by the glacier.